MicrosoftDocs/architecture-center/docs/example-scenario/aks-front-door/aks-front-door-content.md

   - *ApiServerSubnet* uses [API server virtual network integration](/azure/aks/api-server-vnet-integration) to project the API server endpoint directly into this delegated subnet where the AKS cluster is deployed.
   - *AzureBastionSubnet* is used for the [Azure Bastion host](/azure/bastion/bastion-overview).
   - *VmSubnet* is used for the jumpbox virtual machine (VM) that connects to the private AKS cluster and for the private endpoints.
-- A [user-assigned managed identity](/entra/identity/managed-identities-azure-resources/overview) is used by the AKS cluster to create additional resources like load balancers and managed disks in Azure.
+- A [user-assigned managed identity](/entra/identity/managed-identities-azure-resources/overview) is used by the AKS cluster to create more resources like load balancers and managed disks in Azure.
-- [Azure Virtual Machine](/azure/virtual-machines/overview) is used to create an optional jumpbox VM in the VMSubnet.
+- [Azure Virtual Machines](/azure/virtual-machines/overview) is used to create an optional jumpbox VM in the VMSubnet.
 - An [Azure Bastion host](/azure/bastion/bastion-overview) is deployed in the AKS cluster virtual network to provide Secure Socket Shell (SSH) connectivity to the AKS agent nodes and VMs.
 - An [Azure Storage account](/azure/storage/common/storage-account-overview) is used to store the boot diagnostics logs of both the service provider and service consumer VMs.
 Boot diagnostics is a debugging feature that you can use to view console output and screenshots to diagnose the VM status.
 - [Azure Container Registry](/azure/container-registry/container-registry-intro) is used to build, store, and manage container images and artifacts.